CVE-2024-30165: Finding and Exploiting the AWS Client VPN on macOS for Local Privilege Escalation

 }

-No client verification was carried out within the XPC Event Handler and so incoming XPC Mach messages would be passed directly to the event handler no matter the client.
+No client verification was carried out within the XPC Event Handler, and as such, any incoming XPC Mach messages would be passed directly to the event handler no matter the client.
 The event handler which was configured with the xpc_connection_set_event_handler API call in the previous snippet can be seen below:

 int ___XPC_Peer_Event_Handler(int arg0, int arg1) {